emmileaf/anserini/docs/pyserini.md

 Alternatively, for parts of Anserini that have not yet been integrated into the Pyserini interface, you can interact with Anserini's Java classes directly via [pyjnius](https://github.com/kivy/pyjnius).
-Contributions for extending the interface are also welcome!

 First, call Pyserini's setup helper for setting up classpath for the JVM
 ```